mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the difference between Support Vector Machines and Logistic Regression?

+An SVM tries to find the separating hyperplane that maximizes the distance of the closest points to the margin (the support vectors).
+If a point is not a support vector, it doesn’t really matter.

+Logistic regression focuses on maximizing the probability of the data.
+The farther the data lies from the separating hyperplane (on the correct side), the happier LR is.

+Support Vector Machine (SVM) is an algorithm used for classification problems similar to Logistic Regression (LR).
+LR and SVM with linear Kernel function generally perform comparably in practice.

+SVM minimizes hinge loss while logistic regression minimizes logistic loss.

+Logistic Regression produces probabilistic values while SVM produces deterministic values, i.e., -1 or 1 (or 0 or 1) (but we can use Platts model for probability score).

 #### What is the optimization problem for Support Vector Machines?

 __Hard-Margin Classifier__